langchain-ai/langchain-academy/README.md

 * Studio can be run locally and opened in your browser on Mac, Windows, and Linux.
 * See documentation [here](https://docs.langchain.com/langsmith/studio#local-development-server) on the local Studio development server.
 * Graphs for LangGraph Studio are in the `module-x/studio/` folders for module 1-5.
-* To start the local development server, run the following command in your terminal in the `/studio` directory in each module:
+* To start the local development server, make sure your virtual environment is active and run the following command in your terminal in the `/studio` directory in each module:

 ```
 langgraph dev